Lawsonredeye/alx-system_engineering-devops/0x06-regular_expressions/README.md

 The backward slash distinguish it from the d character and its used to indicate that this is a `metacharacter`.

+## Definitions
+1. *Literal Character:* A literal character is the most basic regular expression you can use.
+It simply matches the actual character you write.
+So if you are trying to represent an “r,” you would write r.
+Metacharacter: Metacharacters signify to the regex engine that the following character has a special meaning.
+You typically include a \  in front of the metacharacter and they can do things like signify the beginning of a line, end of a line, or to match any single character.

+2. *Character Class:* A character class (or character set) tells the engine to look for one of a list of characters.
+It is signified by [ and ] with the characters you are looking for in the middle of the brackets.
+Capture Group: A capture group is signified by opening and closing, round parenthesis.
+They allow you to group regexes together to apply other regex features like quantifiers (see below) to the group.

+3. *Metacharacter:* Metacharacters signify to the regex engine that the following character has a special meaning.
+You typically include a \  in front of the metacharacter and they can do things like signify the beginning of a line, end of a line, or to match any single character.

+4. *Capture Group:* A capture group is signified by opening and closing, round parenthesis.
+They allow you to group regexes together to apply other regex features like quantifiers (see below) to the group.

 ## Regular Expression Metacharacters

 Metacharacters are reserved symbols used to assist in matching of characters.